 - Fall of 2014: BC Guide Dogs and Autism Support Dogs amalgamated to form one organization, collectively known as BC & Alberta Guide Dogs.
 Alberta Guide Dogs and Autism Support Dogs are divisions of BC Guide Dogs.

-- December of 2018: BC Guide Dogs officially amalgamated with Vancouver Island Compassion Dogs (VICD).
+- January 2019: BC Guide Dogs officially amalgamated with Vancouver Island Compassion Dogs (VICD).
 VICD is a Division of BC Guide Dogs.